-The CWCB will withhold disbursement the last 10% of the budget until the Final Report is completed to the satisfaction of CWCB staff.
+The CWCB will pay out the last 10% of the budget when the Final Report is completed to the satisfaction of CWCB staff.
 Once the Final Report has been accepted, and final payment has been issued, the purchase order or grant will be closed without any further payment.